midnightntwrk/midnight-architecture/adrs/0014-git-workflow.md

 * Naming convention: use `hotfix-x.y.w` for fixing a bug in production for the release `x.y.z` where `w` is the increment of `z` everytime a hotfix occurs.
 * Branch from: `release-stream`.
 * Merge into: `release-stream` and `develop`.
 Merging this into the `develop` branch might also require some cherry picking or redoing of work.

+## Merge Checklist

+A merge can only occur if all the items on the checklist have been done.
+This checklist may vary depending on the repo but it must contain all the items that a review must check before approving the PR.
+Some of these items are:

+- Has the change log been updated?
+- Has the version been updated?
+- Has new tests been added to test the new feature/bug?
+- Has new tests been added to CI for the new feature/bug?

 ## More Information